Unless you live under a rock, you would’ve read or heard about the latest classification framework of Singapore’s public housing.

 Resale Demand of Existing Flats in Plus Areas May Increase

-And longer MOPs could mean two things – prompt greater demand for BTO Standard flats or more interest in certain resale flats due to their attractive locations, and a reduction of resale flats in Plus areas due to longer MOP.
+Longer MOPs could mean a greater demand for BTO Standard flats or more interest in sure resale flats due to their attractive locations and a reduction of resale flats in Plus areas due to longer MOP.

-The counter-argument here is that as compared to a standard 5-year MOP, a 10-year MOP could reduce the resale demand and limit capital appreciation of these flats.
-If demand maintains, these restrictions may slow down future price appreciation of the flats, which is a desired outcome.
+The counter-argument here is that compared to a standard 5-year MOP, a 10-year MOP could reduce the resale demand and limit capital appreciation of these flats.
+If demand is maintained, these restrictions may slow down future price appreciation of the apartments, which is a desired outcome.

 Resale Prices Might Be More Robust

-Prime Minister Lee has said that these HDB flats will be built within or near existing estates.
-And we can imagine having many Plus flats near Standard flats due to this reason.
+Prime Minister Lee said these HDB flats will be built within or near existing estates.
+We can imagine having many Plus flats near Standard flats for this reason.

-When the policy comes into play, it’s possible that there might be price disparity due to the difference in classification whereby Plus flats, and the different resale restrictions.
+When the policy comes into play, there might be price disparity due to the difference in classification, whereby Plus flats and the different resale restrictions are different.

-Time is of essence as we talk about climbing the housing ladder.
+Time is of the essence as we talk about climbing the housing ladder.

 We mentioned earlier that a longer MOP may limit the capital appreciation of flats, and in turn, these flat owners will have to wait about 15 years (5 years waiting time + 10-year MOP).
 This may restrict couples with higher incomes as they will take longer to upgrade to private property, thereby restricting future planning and the possibility of shrinking the pool of upgraders in the private market.